 - Speak at HLS: If your travels take you to the Northeast U.S., it would be great to have you speak to a group of students about the work you do related to law and development.
 We have had a number of very successful talks and informal brown bag lunches, including with alumni, and such access to professionals is very helpful for students interested in careers in development.

 - Provide Career Advice and Mentoring: Would you be willing to be a contact for students interested in working at your organization who are seeking informational interviews or summer positions?
 We are also considering creating an alumni mentoring program in the future.

 - Serve as an Alumni Liaison: As a relatively young organization, LIDS is in the early stages of building a network of HLS alumni working in law and development.
 However, since this is not the traditional career path for HLS graduates, it can be difficult to find alumni working in this field.
 Help us marshal the alumni community from your HLS class or region (particularly in development hubs, such as Washington, D.C.) to build a network of alumni and students.

-- Keep in Touch Online: Keep in touch and join us on Linkedin or Facebook to help build an online network for students and alumni, and sign up for our email newsletter by emailing LIDS with SUBSCRIBE in the subject line.
+- Keep in Touch Online: Keep in touch and join us on LinkedIn or Facebook to help build an online network for students and alumni, and sign up for our email newsletter by emailing LIDS with SUBSCRIBE in the subject line.